-Purpose Syntax Example/Sample Notes Change the ROOTS password passwd root List users connected to Service Console W Command also shows the last execute command Create a user and set a password useradd citrix-vmadmin -P sets a password, the default is that the user gets a home directory, and that it creates a user group named after the user.
-If you wished to check for the existence of the user before you created them, you would use: grep lavericm /etc/passwd Create a user, add them to an existing group, set their home directory useradd lavericm -g citrix-vmadmin -d /home/sql-vmadmin These two commands would be common if you wanted to first create a flagship user, and then add subsequent users to that flagship group Create a group groupadd finance If you wished to check for the existence of that group before you create them you could use: grep finance /etc/group Disable a users access usermod -L lavericm passwd lavericm -d -L locks the account by putting "!" in front of their password.
-The -U Unlocks their account in usermod.
+Purpose Syntax Example/Sample Notes Change the ROOTS passwd root password List users W Command also shows the last execute command connected to Service Console Create a user and useradd citrix-vmadmin -P sets a password, the default is that the user gets a home set a password directory, and that it creates a user group named after the user.
+If you wished to check for the existence of the user before you created them, you would use: grep lavericm /etc/passwd Create a user, add useradd lavericm -g citrix-vmadmin -d /home/sql-vmadmin These two commands would be common if you wanted to first create them to an a flagship user, and then add subsequent users to that flagship existing group, set group their home directory TE Create a group groupadd finance If you wished to check for the existence of that group before you create them you could use: grep finance /etc/group Disable a users usermod -L lavericm -L locks the account by putting "!" in front of their password.
+The -U access passwd lavericm -d Unlocks their account in usermod.
 Alternatively, you can use passwd to quick change the password to something the user does not know.
 When you come set the user password - it will have to meet "complexity" requirements.
-These restrictions are NOT imposed in the MUI Disable Service Console Shell useradd lavericm -s /bin/false usermod-s /bin/false lavericm When creating a user For an existing user Notice how the user argument comes last in usermod
+These restrictions are NOT imposed in the MUI Disable Service useradd lavericm -s /bin/false When creating a user Console Shell usermod-s /bin/false lavericm For an existing user Notice how the user argument comes last in usermod